Howard Johnson's: 2020s: Final closure

-Despite the Lake George's restaurant proclaimed resilience as "The Last One Standing", its authenticity as a true Howard Johnson's restaurant was questioned due to its dissimilar menu and negative reviews.
+Despite the Lake George restaurant's claim as "The Last One Standing", its authenticity as a true Howard Johnson's restaurant was questioned due to its dissimilar menu and negative reviews.
 A new from the ground up operation, it lacked a kitchen staff and crew formerly connected or experienced with the Howard Johnson's Restaurant chain.
-While it retained an original building and trademark name, it had no official connection with Wyndham or the defunct FAI, operating entirely as an independent and re-imagined entity.
+While it retained an original building and trademark name, it had no official connection with Wyndham or the defunct FAI, operating entirely as an independent entity.

-In January 2017 the Lake George property went up for sale and redevelopment projects were proposed for the site.
+In January 2017, the Lake George property went up for sale, and redevelopment projects were proposed for the site.
 On October 12, 2017, owner John Larock was arrested and convicted of sexual harassment of female employees, and on October 31, 2018, began serving a six-month jail sentence.
 The restaurant continued to operate with Larock as owner, but was open sporadically, with limited days and hours.

-In March 2022, after a number of controversies, the Lake George restaurant permanently closed, the last restaurant establishment to use the Howard Johnson's name.
+In March 2022, the Lake George restaurant permanently closed.